The best shows coming to the West End in 2025

 All aboard the Ship of Dreams, girlfriends!
 We can never get enough of the Titanic story, which is why we’ve already seen both a stage musical of it and, of course, the almighty Oscar-winning movie.
 This cult-hit Off-Broadway show combines the two and adds knowing humour: it’s a campy musical delight.

 Titanique is narrated by the one and only Céline Dion, giving her version of the tragic tale of Jack and Rose, and it’s jam-packed with songs – including the indelible “My Heart Will Go On.”
-Beginning in December and running into spring 2025, it’s a must-sea event.
+Running into spring 2025, it’s a must-sea event.

 The Seagull